PROCUREMENT

 PREVENTING TRAFFICKING BY UPDATING PROCUREMENT POLICIES

-Gaps between local, state, and federal procurement policies also mean that many publicly funded projects lack basic protections for workers—particularly immigrants, day laborers, and those in low-wage, high-risk industries such as construction, cleaning, landscaping, and event staffing.
-As Los Angeles prepares for large-scale events like the World Cup and the Olympics, these vulnerabilities grow even more urgent.
+Despite this leverage, procurement policies in California and Los Angeles do not consistently require contractors and subcontractors to follow strong anti-trafficking standards.
+Gaps between local, state, and federal requirements mean that many publicly funded projects lack basic worker protections, particularly for immigrants, day laborers, and workers in low-wage, high-risk industries such as construction, cleaning, landscaping, and event staffing.
+As Los Angeles prepares for large-scale events like the World Cup and the Olympic Games, accelerated contracting timelines and increased demand for temporary labor make these vulnerabilities even more urgent, underscoring the need for proactive, enforceable safeguards.

 Our goal is to strengthen state and local procurement policies to ensure that public funds do not support exploitation or trafficking.
 Through our advocacy, we seek to: